-Crime statistics indicate that the majority of petty crime incidents in Bahrain are instigated by people from overseas.
-This article outlines some of the more common crimes and scams seen in Bahrain.
+Crime statistics indicate the majority of petty crime incidents in Bahrain are instigated by people from overseas.
+Here are some of the more common crimes and scams that occur in Bahrain.

 In recent years Bahrain has seen an influx of peddlers selling fake gems around the souks and at trade fairs.
 Enticed by a cheap price several tourists and dealers have found seemingly genuine items are not as represented.